muditha-madusith/qr-generator/README.md

 **Front-End:** A Next.js-based web application where users can submit URLs.
 **Back-End API:** A Node.js API that receives URLs, generates QR codes, and stores them in an AWS S3 bucket.

 The app also leverages Docker for containerization and GitHub Actions for continuous integration/continuous deployment (CI/CD).
-Every commit to the main branch automatically triggers a workflow that builds and pushes Docker images to Docker Hub.
+Every commit to the master branch automatically triggers a workflow that builds and pushes Docker images to Docker Hub.

 **Technologies Used**
 - Front-End: Next.js